 Justification

 The first step to specifying a subgroup, is the choice of characteristics used to define subgroup membership [6].
-Ramaekers et al., found the majority of technology appraisal guidelines require any acknowledgement of patient heterogeneity to be justified and pre-specified, with biological, clinical and/or statistical reasoning [3].
+Ramaekers et al. found the majority of technology appraisal guidelines require any acknowledgement of patient heterogeneity to be justified and pre-specified, with biological, clinical and/or statistical reasoning [3].
 Similarly, commonly used economic evaluation checklists emphasise the need to pre-specify, explain and justify subgroups [7–9].
 However, it has been noted that across guidelines there is a lack of clarity with respect to sources of heterogeneity that should be considered and acceptable methods and justification for subgroup analysis [3,10,11].
 Existing publications have called for more consensus, clarity and systematic processes for exploring patient heterogeneity [3,12].

 Heterogeneity outside of economic evaluation typically focuses on treatment effect, and describes how patient characteristics can be used to explain or predict different treatment effects across a population [12].
 Economic evaluation has a wider range of parameters and subsequently, the consideration of patient heterogeneity needs to extend to other parameters, including resource use, health state utility and baseline risk [1,4].
 Researchers need to think more broadly about how patient characteristics may impact the results of cost-effectiveness analysis, rather than restricting to what has been used in clinical effectiveness analysis.
 Given the complexity of subgroup analysis in cost-effectiveness evaluations, defining clear rules around what a subgroup analysis should be and what evidence is needed to justify it would be challenging and potentially restrictive, but this lack of clear guidance for subgroups may be off-putting to researchers.
 Note the lack of clear guidance is not specific to economic evaluation.
-Wijn et al., reviewed guidance for subgroup effects of medical treatments, which covered industry, health technology assessment agencies, academic/non-profit organisations and regulatory bodies [13].
+Wijn et al. reviewed guidance for subgroup effects of medical treatments, which covered industry, health technology assessment agencies, academic/non-profit organisations and regulatory bodies [13].
 They found there were significant differences across the available guidance.

 Building a strong justification for subgroup analysis is challenging.
 The thought process for defining potential subgroups is complicated, even before considering which subgroups may have expected differences in cost-effectiveness.
-Researchers need to review a long list of potential patient characteristics, and then think about interactions between characteristics and potential confounders (e.g., geographical heterogeneity).
-Once sources of patient heterogeneity have been considered, researchers need to consider whether and how they may influence multiple parameters of economic evaluation (e.g., baseline risk, treatment effect, resource use, utility).
-Not all heterogeneity will be observable when a treatment decision is made, i.e., it may be observed over time, and subsequently not all subgroups are informative for cost-effectiveness estimates for the purposes of decision-making [4].
-For example, patients may respond differently to an intervention, which cannot be predicted at the time of decision-making.
+Researchers need to review a long list of potential patient characteristics, and then think about interactions between characteristics and potential confounders (e.g. geographical heterogeneity).
+Once sources of patient heterogeneity have been considered, researchers need to consider whether and how they may influence multiple parameters of economic evaluation (e.g. baseline risk, treatment effect, resource use, utility).
+Not all heterogeneity will be observable when a treatment decision is made, i.e. it may be observed over time, and subsequently not all subgroups are informative for cost-effectiveness estimates for the purposes of decision-making [4].
+E.g. patients may respond differently to an intervention, which cannot be predicted at the time of decision-making.
 However, this heterogeneity, rather than informing a subgroup, can be factored into cost-effectiveness analysis by exploring stopping rules with a recent example in chronic migraines [4,14].
 The investigation of patient heterogeneity will vary in complexity and feasibility across disease areas and intervention types.
 For example, there may be circumstances in which an intervention does not have a known and clear mechanism of action, which likely prevents any justification for subgroups based on treatment effect.

 2.2 Pre-specification